Jason Lane: Florida Marlins

 Lane signed a minor league deal with the Florida Marlins in 2010.
 He played in 47 games and hit .229 with three home runs.

 Southern Maryland Blue Crabs

 Lane signed a contract with the Southern Maryland Blue Crabs of the independent Atlantic League of Professional Baseball.
 His first appearance for the Blue Crabs was pinch hitting on June 28, 2010.
-At his first and only at bat of the game he was walked.
+Lane drew a walk in his only plate appearance.

 Arizona Diamondbacks

 On December 9, 2011, Lane signed a minor league contract with the Arizona Diamondbacks, now playing as a pitcher.
 He was invited to spring training, and in his first professional outing, allowed three hits and an unearned run in one inning.

 Sugar Land Skeeters

 In June 2012, Lane signed a contract with the Sugar Land Skeeters of the Atlantic League in their inaugural season.
 In July 2012, Lane was awarded Pitcher of The Month of the Atlantic League.
 At the end of the Sugar Land Skeeters 2012 season, Lane was named as the Skeeters' first-ever MVP.
 In his first year as a full-time pitcher since college, Lane was the ace of the pitching staff and an anchor in the middle of the batting order.
 Lane returned to the Skeeters for the 2013 season.